isomerpages/moe-xishanpri/_general-information/School Rules and Regulations.md

 the school to collect the item(s) personally.</p>
 <p></p>
 <h3>Mobile Phones/Smart Watches Policy</h3>
-<p>All students are discouraged from bringing their mobile phones/smart watches
+<p>All students are strongly discouraged from bringing their mobile phones/smart
-to school.
-Should there be a need for students to bring their mobile phones/smart watches to school, students can go to the General Office at the beginning of the school term to request for a form on “Request for Permission to Bring Mobile Phone/Smart Watch to School” and have it completed by parents/guardians.
-School will evaluate and grant permission on a case-by-case basis.
+watches to school.
 Do note that students can be contacted via the General Office and students can also use the phone in the General Office to contact parents/guardians if needed.</p>
-<p>Students are not to use their mobile phones/smart watches during school
+<p>The use of mobile phones/smart watches^ will not be allowed during school
-hours including recess, CCA and after-school programmes (e.g. supplementary / enrichment / remedial lessons).
-Students who have been given the approval to bring their mobile phones/smart watches are to switch them off and put them in their school bags when they reach school.
+hours including recess, CCA and after-school programmes (e.g. supplementary / enrichment / remedial lessons / learning journeys).
+If the mobile phone is brought to school, the phone must be switched off and kept in the school bag during curriculum hours and after-school programmes.
+This is to minimise disruptions to teaching and learning.
 Students should bear responsibility for keeping their mobile phones/smart watches safe.
 Students are only allowed to use their mobile phones/smart watches outside the school compound after school hours.</p>
 <p>If the mobile phone/smart watch is (i) not switched off or (ii) not kept
 in bag or (iii) used within the school compound:</p>
 <ul data-tight="true" class="tight">